Treatment for Common Elderly Skin Issues

 As skin ages, reduced natural oils, lower elasticity, and a weakened skin barrier make it more susceptible to issues like inflammation, infection and infestation.
 Addressing elderly skin requires tailored, consistent care for comfort, health, and appearance.
 Here are common skin issues in older adults and the treatment options available to help manage skin health as they age.

-Why Choose Dr. Wong Soon Tee
+Dr. Wong Soon Tee - Assurance Skin

 Friendly & Experienced Specialist

-Dr. Wong connects well with his patients & he is a specialist with over 30 years of experience.
+Dr Wong connects well with his patients & he is a specialist with over 30 years of experience.

-Safe & Effective Treatments
+Safe & Effective Treatment

-We offer a selection of carefully curated FDA & HSA-approved treatments that give effective results.
+We offer carefully curated FDA & HSA-approved treatments that give effective results.

 Dr. Wong Soon Tee